hairyf/overlastic/README.md

 Creating Model classes repetitive and time-consuming.
 When reusing a component that uses a Model class, common fields such as reject, resolve, and visible need to be defined repeatedly.
 Additionally, controlling the Model process (`clear data` -> `open model` -> `edit data` -> `onConfirm` -> `save data`) can lead to a lot of redundant code, especially for frequently used components like an image selector.

-overlays simplifies Modal creation by unifying the redundant processes and state management.
+Unified Overlays simplifies modal creation by unifying the redundant processes and state management.
 It can effectively create imperative components, and can still be used declaratively.

 ## Install